mean00/FreeRTOS-GDB/README.md

 The aim is to be similar to the "info thread" "thread x" commands of gdb

-Diclaimer : I probably broke the other functions + i'm not a python developper
+Disclaimer : I probably broke the other functions + i'm not a python developper